ethanbennett/portfolio/README.md

 ## Security Portfolio

 Only includes work that has been published publicly.
-For more information, see [ethan.reviews/code](https://ethan.reviews/code).
+For more information, go to [ethan.reviews/code](https://ethan.reviews/code).

 <br>
 <br>